 Satisfactory Academic Policies (SAP)

-Federal regulations (34 CFR 668.34) require that students receiving federal financial aid are measured on both a qualitative and quantitative scale towards their degree or certificate.
+Federal regulations (34 CFR 668.34) require that students receiving federal financial assistance are measured on both a qualitative and quantitative scale towards their degree or certificate.
 On the Danforth Campus, Satisfactory Academic Progress (SAP) is evaluated at the end of the spring term.
 These standards are applied uniformly to all students when determining their eligibility for federal, state, or University administered funds and/or other funds regardless of whether a student has previously received these funds.

 Qualitative–Grade Point Average (GPA) requirements: